JavadAg/commit-matic/README.md

-# Smart Commit
+# Commit Matic

-The **Smart Commit** extension for Visual Studio Code automatically generates concise and meaningful commit messages based on your staged code changes, streamlining your version control process.
+The **Commit Matic** extension for Visual Studio Code automatically generates concise and meaningful commit messages based on your staged code changes, streamlining your version control process.

 ## Features